Botanical Name: Philodendron bipinnatifidum

 The foliage is stunning.
 When young, the glossy, heart-shaped leaves are deeply indented, and become more deeply cut as they grow.
 Some varieties of split-leaf philodendron have wavy margins.
 Big leaves are dust-catchers.
 To clean them, gently wipe the leaves with a damp cloth.

-Repot in spring or early summer.
+Wondering whether to repot?
+Pot up in spring or early summer when the roots fill the pot, usually every couple years.
 Use a container with drainage holes to prevent root rot.
-Once the plant gets big (top-heavy), it's a good idea to use a heavy container to keep it from toppling.
+Once the plant gets big (top-heavy), it's a good idea to use a heavy container to prevent it from toppling.

 This plant is also known as P. selloum and may be sold under that name.